radiator-software/radiator-faq/index.md

 Radiator is not open source, but when you purchase Radiator, full source code is always supplied.

-### How much does Radiator cost? {#how-much-radiator-cost}

-You can see selected Radiator licence prices at <https://radiatorsoftware.com/pricelist/>.
-Pricing for the Radiator add-on modules is provided upon request by contacting Radiator sales.

 ### Who is using Radiator? {#who-is-using-radiator}

 Radiator AAA server is used for user and network authentication by a huge range of different organisations: educational institutions, cities, governmental organisations, ISPs and telecom companies, managed service providers, utility companies, and private businesses in various fields such as hospitality, finance, defence and medical industries.